sparrowcode/AlertKit/README.md

 SPAlertConfiguration.cornerRadius = 12
 ```

 It will apply for all alerts.
 Shoud set configuration before present any alerts.
+I recomend set it in app delegate.

 ## SwiftUI